chameleon-ai/webm-for-4chan/README.md

 Enable audio volume normalization with `--normalize`\
 Crop using automatic edge detection with `--auto_crop`\
 Automatically burn-in the first available subtitles, if any exist, with `--auto_subs`\
-Print available subtitles with  `--list_subs`
+Print available subtitles with  `--list_subs`\
-Print available audio tracks with  `--list_audio`
+Print available audio tracks with  `--list_audio`\
 Also supports a handful of other ffmpeg video filters with `--deblock`, `--deflicker`, and `--decimate`

 Type `--help` for list of complete commands.

 ## Extra Notes and Quirks
 - Audio bitrate is automatically reduced for long clips.
-Force high audio bit-rate with `--music_mode`.
+Force high audio bit-rate with `--music_mode`
 - If you don't like the automatically calculated resolution, use the `--resolution` override.
 - It's tough to do one-size-fits-all automatic resolution scaling.
 Currently it is tuned to produce large resolutions, which can cause artifacts if the source has high motion or a lot of colors.
 If the output is a little too crunchy, I recommend specifying `--resolution` at one notch lower than what it automatically selected (you can find the resolution map at the top of the script)
 - If you don't want to resize it at all, use `--no_resize`